opendilab/DI-smartcross/docs/source/installation.rst

 Simply run `pip install` in the root folder of this repository.
-This will automatically insall `DI-engine <https://github.com/opendilab/DI-engine>`_ as well.
+This will automatically install `DI-engine <https://github.com/opendilab/DI-engine>`_ as well.

 .. code:: bash

     pip install -e . --user

-You can check install by running the following command.
+You can check the installation by running the following command.

 .. code:: bash